MicrosoftDocs/bot-docs/articles/what-is-new-archive.md

 ### Bot Inspector (New!
 In preview)

 The Bot Framework Emulator has released a beta of the new Bot Inspector feature.
-It provides a way to debug and test your Bot Framework SDK v4 bots on channels like Microsoft Teams, Slack, Cortana, Facebook Messenger,etc.
+It provides a way to debug and test your Bot Framework SDK v4 bots on channels like Microsoft Teams, Slack, Facebook Messenger,etc.
 As you have the conversation, messages will be mirrored to the Bot Framework Emulator where you can inspect the message data that the bot received.
 Additionally, a snapshot of the bot state for any given turn between the channel and the bot is rendered as well.
 Read more about